The University of Missouri College of Veterinary Medicine Has a Unique Curricula Structure.

 If you were accepted to more than one school, what were some reasons for your choice of school?

 It was a difficult decision because I felt like both programs were pretty comparable, but it eventually came down to which school offered me in-state tuition.
-Because I’m a Missouri resident, I ended up choosing Mizzou.
+Because I’m a Missouri resident, I ended up choosing Mizzou veterinary school.

 Do you remember any specifically challenging interview questions?